 In early February, Shavkat Mirziyoyev signed the Measures to Boost Tourists Inflow Decree, which provides for the withdrawal of Karshi airport from the structure of Uzbekistan Airways, its hand-over to a private specialized company and introduction of open skies policy including for lowcosters.

-The Karshi airport development concept should be prepared by July 1, based on the study of advanced foreign experience.
+The Karshi airport development concept should be prepared by July 1, based on the study of foreign experience.

-The airline is entrusted with the introduction of market mechanisms of tickets sale, as well as modern passenger services.
+The airline company was instructed to introduce market mechanisms of tickets sales, as well as modern passenger services.